This document describes UQL itself. Check out our cheat sheet, as well as a topic for building UQL queries specifically for span queries.

 rate [input-window [, output-period]]

 rate calculates the change per-second of the input tables, outputting a point every output period.
 The input-window functions as a smoothing argument: each output point is computed by taking the mean of the points within the input window.
-If the output-period is not provided, the Lightstep-calculated global output period is used.
+If the output-period is not provided, the Cloud Observability-calculated global output period is used.

 Input Tables | Any number of tables |